notyetawizard/spiral-explorers/README.md

-# spiral-explorers
+# Spiral Explorers
-An arcade style game, hopefully reminiscent of the (dying) game Spiral Knights.
+An arcade style game, hopefully reminiscent of the early days of the (now dying) game Spiral Knights; purely for my own education.